 Para navegar por toda la página en español, haga clic en el botón en la esquina superior derecha de esta pantalla.

-Assessing the possibility of turning 18 miles of unused rail line in Durham County into an iconic trail that honors history, protects the environment, and supports community well-being.
+Evaluating the potential to transform 18 miles of unused rail line in Durham County into an iconic trail that celebrates history, preserves the environment, and enhances community well-being.

 The Durham-to-Roxboro Rail Trail Plan is a community-driven initiative to assess the transformation of the existing 18-mile inactive rail corridor within Durham County into a multi-use trail.
 This proposed rail trail would ultimately establish a 26-mile trail network linking downtown Durham to Roxboro.

-The project is a collaborative effort led by five key organizations: Durham County, the Durham-Chapel Hill-Carrboro Metropolitan Planning Organization (DCHC-MPO), the City of Durham, the North Carolina Department of Transportation (NCDOT), and the East Coast Greenway Alliance.
+The project is a collaborative effort led by five key organizations: Durham County, Triangle West Transportation Planning Organization (TWTPO), City of Durham Parks and Recreation, North Carolina Department of Transportation (NCDOT), and East Coast Greenway Alliance.

 Through robust public engagement and input, the planning study seeks to honor the area’s rich history while designing a distinctive rail trail experience that celebrates and protects the unique environment, heritage, and character of the corridor.